 Partly.
 Webflow gives you the tools to build accessible sites — semantic elements, alt-text fields, focus states — but it doesn't enforce them.
 A site is only as accessible as the choices made in the Designer, so most Webflow sites ship with at least a few WCAG issues such as missing alt text or skipped heading levels.

 Yes — Webflow's built-in Audit panel catches common editor-level issues like missing alt text, skipped heading levels and missing form labels.
-Webflow itself notes it isn't a comprehensive accessibility audit, so it's best paired with a check of the rendered public page like PageLens.
+Webflow itself notes it isn't a comprehensive accessibility audit, so it's best paired with a check of the rendered public page like PageLens AI.

-Paste your live Webflow URL into PageLens.
+Paste your live Webflow URL into PageLens AI.
 We load the published page in a real browser, capture screenshots, and check alt text, headings, contrast, navigation, form labels, metadata and security headers — then return a severity-ranked fix list you can action in the Designer.

 WCAG is the international technical standard for web accessibility.
 ADA is US legislation that courts interpret using WCAG as the benchmark.
 RGAA is the French government framework, also built on WCAG.
 In practice, building your Webflow site to WCAG 2.1/2.2 AA is what satisfies all three.